 Minute-taker: the person responsible for creating a record of key points from the meeting (e.g. decisions and action points).

 Other roles: Especially relevant in larger meetings.
-Consider having different people to welcome new arrivals, offer refreshments, keep the meeting to time, introduce speakers, run about with a microphone etc.
+Consider having different people to welcome new arrivals, offer refreshments, keep the meeting to time, introduce speakers etc. Online, appoint someone to deal with technical issues, and to help people who are struggling to connect.

 We all vary in things like: how often we need a break, whether we need to move around to stay awake, how we take in information most easily, whether we prefer to talk in small groups or have everyone together.
 Any meeting style will make it easier for some people to participate, but harder for others.